Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

 Believe it or not, I use coffee grounds to fertilize my dahlias.
 Every 30-45 days, spread ¼” dried coffee grounds on the surface and gently work it into the top of the soil.

-The coffee grounds that get left behind in your coffee pot after you brew are a great source of fertilizer.
+The coffee grounds left behind in your coffee pot after you brew coffee are a great source of fertilizer.
 They provide about 2% nitrogen, a third percent of phosphoric acid, and roughly 1% of potassium.

-You can use them to fertilize your dahlia garden or any other cut flowers.
+You can use them to fertilize your dahlia garden or cut flowers.
 It’s a free and sustainable way to keep your garden healthy and beautiful all season long.

 If you choose to use organic fertilizer, go for one that is low in nitrogen and high in potassium and phosphorus.

 Do not over-fertilize with nitrogen, or you risk having a bushier plant with small or no blooms, weak tuber clumps, or rot.

 Slugs and snails are a common problem for dahlia growers.
 These pests can cause significant damage to the plant, but with a line of defense in place, it is possible to avoid some of the issues.

 I prefer to use an organic approach in my gardening.
 Sprinkling coffee grounds or broken eggs shells around the base of the Dahlia plant can help keep slugs at bay.
 If you want an off-the-shelf, easy solution to use, many growers use Sluggo Plus.